top of page

 Hi Xxx

 Keeping you informed.
 We got a call from the local rangers office this morning.
 Machines are headed into the Wild Rivers WHA again to carry out more roadworks... on Monday!
 I asked some questions, from which all I could glean was that it's an almost no notice PWS regional office directive and the leatherwood honey industry are again doing it.
 We have very little time but will endeavour to get a trail camera positioned tomorrow if they haven't already closed access, which is likely.
-We have been told not to go there whilst it happens and that the road will be blocked at the Crotty river bridge just south of the Darwin dam this year.
+We have been told not to go there whilst it happens and that access will be blocked at the Crotty river bridge just south of the Darwin dam this year.
 Other things you must all be made aware of...
 Hydro Tas, PWS, we just don't know, have refurbished a hut at Fincham and installed a helipad beside the River.
 Hydro Tas have installed another monitoring station over the Andrew River behind the Darwin dam and recently extended the mains power transmission network over Mt Jukes to the Crotty dam.
 (See attached images) Regards : Anthony --

 The hut was first erected by the then HEC near the intended 3rd Franklin River dam site.